2024-Present

 Ameerah Bad’r, Sara Abbaspour, Youth Community Action Committee: United Voices for Newcomer Rights

-In 2024 Friends of the Orphan Signs began a new initiative with Albuquerque middle and high school students that are a part of the Albuquerque Public School Newcomer Supports Program.
+In 2024 we began a new initiative with Albuquerque middle and high school students that are a part of the Albuquerque Public School Newcomer Supports Program.

 This work started as an arts education integration in the APS Newcomer Summer Program, held at Highland High School in 2022 and 2023.
 Teaching Artists Ameerah Bad’r and Lindsey Fromm worked with summer school students to create personal, self expressive artworks.